-5 years ago today, one of the greatest directors of all times died after a decade-spanning career which made him one of only 16 people who accomplished to win an Emmy, Grammy, Oscar and Tony Award.
-Let’s take a closer look at the life of Mike Nichols, born in Berlin in 1931 as Michail Igor Peschkowsky, whose movies received 42 Academy Award nominations and won 7:
+Five years ago today, one of the greatest directors of all times passed away after a decade-spanning career which made him one of only 16 people who accomplished to win an Emmy, Grammy, Oscar, and Tony Award.
+Let’s take a closer look at the life of Mike Nichols, born in Berlin in 1931 as Michail Igor Peschkowsky, whose movies received 42 Academy Award nominations and won 7.

-His first years in life had been a difficult time as he has lost his hair after an inoculation for whooping cough and had to wear false eyebrows and wigs for the rest of his life.
+Nichols’ first years of life had been difficult as he lost his hair after an inoculation for whooping cough and had to wear false eyebrows and wigs for the rest of his life.
 In April 1939, when the Nazis arrested Jews in Berlin, the family fled to the United States and changed their names.
-Five years later his father, who worked as doctor, died of leukemia with only 44 years.
-At that time nobody was aware that X-ray machines needs to be shielded to prevent radiation which will most likely cause cancer.
-Following in the footsteps of his father, Nichols enrolled in the pre-med program at the University of Chicago and life seemed to be clear: Becoming a doctor as his dad as well.
+Following in the footsteps of his father, Nichols enrolled in the pre-med program at the University of Chicago with the goal of becoming a doctor.

-But one day at the theater changed everything – he visited a Chicago production of Miss Julie and managed to make eye contact with Elaine May, the main actress.
-A few weeks later they ran into each other in a train station and Nichols pretended to be a spy and May playing along.
-This funny coincidence unraveled to a brief romance, but Nichols left Chicago to study method acting.
-Together with May he performed as a comedy duo which was well known for their satirical approach and success came soon – but in 1961 they broke up and left a gaping hole in the American comedy landscape.
+But one day, while attending a production of Miss Julie in Chicago, Nichols made eye contact with Elaine May, the main actress.
+A few weeks later, they ran into each other in a train station and Nichols pretended to be a spy while May played along.
+This chance meeting led to a brief romance and ultimately to a successful career as a comedy duo.
+Together, they were well-known for their satirical approach, and success came soon.

-That’s why his filmography is so rich of different genres and experiences: there’s a werewolf horror movie with Jack Nicholson as well as an exuberant comedy like “The Birdcage” or the biopic on Karen Silkwood, a whistleblower who died in a car collision while investigating alleged wrongdoing at a plutonium plant.
+That’s why his filmography is so rich in different genres and experiences.
+There’s a werewolf horror movie with Jack Nicholson, as well as an exuberant comedy like “The Birdcage,” or the biopic on Karen Silkwood, a whistleblower who died in a car collision while investigating alleged wrongdoing at a plutonium plant.